Club: Sunderland AFC | Opening: 1997 | Capacity: 49,000 seats

 Tickets are also available at the ticket office before kick-off.
-Sunderland typically only sells out the Tyne-Wear derby and possibly one or two other high-profile matches per season.
+Sunderland typically only sell out the Tyne-Wear derby and possibly one or two other high-profile matches per season.

 Tickets fall into three pricing categories.
 Tickets for category C matches, the cheapest, range from £25.00 for a seat behind the goal or in the corners to £30.00 for a central seat at one of the long sides.
 Tickets for category A matches, the most expensive, range between £32.00 and £40.00.

 You can find a stadium plan here.
 For more information call the ticket office at +44 (0) 871 911 1973.

-Sunderland offers guided stadium tours round the stadium that include a visit to the players’ lounge, dressing room, players’ tunnel, and dugouts.
+Sunderland offer guided stadium tours round the stadium that include a visit to the players’ lounge, dressing room, players’ tunnel, and dugouts.
 The tours last just over 60 minutes.

 Tours run most days of the week except matchdays.
 For exact dates, availability, and bookings check the Sunderland website or call the Tours Hotline +44 (0) 871 911 122.

 The tour costs £10.00.